lawrie/ulx3s_retro/README.md

 Porting Mister projects to the Ulx3s and other open source boards can be difficult, as VHDL and SystemVerilog often has to be manually converted to something that Yosys supports, although there are some tools that can help with this conversion.

 The communication with the ESP32 is also a lot different to the way that the Mister system communicates with its Arm coprocessor running Linux, and that also requires some conversion.
+Also the way HDMI output is generated is different.

 Some, but not all, of the retro-computing projects for the Ulx3s are Mist or Mister ports, but some are new projects and some use components from a variety of sources.